iainm342/milestone-3/readme/testing.md

     - this has been resolved with an if statement checking to see if the **user** is logged in.
 Message now only shows when logged in.
 - @lucyjpjones - "Also when I was logged in and went on the profile page the repsonisveness for input fields was a bit off"
     - this has been resolved with some formatting on the profile.html page.
-- @Clint - "I really like the burger icon for the menu but it has no hover:state"
-    -
 - @Clint - "When I did register, I had no idea that I was logged in ... the only way I knew I was logged in was the logout tab in the menu"
     - this has been resolved with the flash message now saying "welcome {user}! you are now logged in!"